plone/documentation/docs/backend/upgrading/intro.md

 Using [collective.exportimport](https://pypi.org/project/collective.exportimport/) you can export content in Python 2 and import it in Python 3.

-### Plone6: Volto as new frontend
+### Plone 6.0: Volto as new frontend

-Plone 6 comes with a new default frontend called {term}`Volto` which is written in React and expects some subtle but important changes.
+Plone 6.0 comes with a new default frontend called {term}`Volto` which is written in React and expects some subtle but important changes.

 See {ref}`backend-migrate-to-volto-label` for these specialized migration-steps.